Correlation Between CHEMICAL INDUSTRIES and WT OFFSHORE

 Strong

 Over the last 90 days CHEMICAL INDUSTRIES has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound primary indicators, CHEMICAL INDUSTRIES is not utilizing all of its potentials.
-The newest stock price tumult, may contribute to shorter-term losses for the shareholders.
+The current stock price tumult, may contribute to shorter-term losses for the shareholders.

 WT OFFSHORE